coolguy0704/OpenStack-Essentials/README.md

 Check it out!

 ### Common commands used in OpenStack
-Most common commands used in OpenStack
+Most common commands used in OpenStack are